naymspace/backpex/guides/live_resource/user-preferences.md

 origin can plant reaches a render. `Backpex.Preferences.Context.put_client/2` therefore filters both client carriers — the cookie and the connect params — before they become an overlay (the fingerprint is an *additional* gate, not a
-replacement: it says who wrote a value, not that the value is sane):
+replacement: it says which scope wrote a value, not that the value is sane):

 - keys that fail `Backpex.Preferences.Key.validate/1` are dropped;
 - values that fail `Backpex.Preferences.Keys.valid_value?/2` are dropped.